Fare: New American

 Liquor: Extensive wine list, specialty cocktails.
 Bar scene is vibrant.

 The Ebbitt Room is one of the top Cape May restaurants offering a fine dining, romantic experience in a charming bed and breakfast hotel.

 Located in the Virginia Hotel, built in 1879, you can enjoy your dining in the stylish restored dining area, done up in soft earth toned bamboo papered walls, dark hard wood flooring, dimly lit chandeliers, and candle lit tables set with white table linens.

 The kitchen is run by Executive Chef Jason Hanin.
 Chef Hanin received his formal culinary training at the Culinary Institute of America.
 He later honed his culinary skills at the former Chelsea Prime Steakhouse in Atlantic City for 4 years where he worked his way up to Executive Chef.
 He later worked at several Los Angeles and Houston restaurants before returning to his New Jersey roots at the Ebbitt Room.

-Chef Hanin serves a well executed menu using quality ingredients and is committed to using organic, farm-fresh to table ingredients including vegetables, eggs, chickens, turkeys and pork from their nearby 62 acre Beach Plum Farm. and from the coastal regions of New Jersey.
-He is adept at preparing fresh raw fish ceviches cured in citrus juices.
+Chef Hanin serves a well-executed menu using quality ingredients and is committed to using organic, farm-fresh to table ingredients including vegetables, eggs, chickens, turkeys, and pork from their nearby 62-acre Beach Plum Farm. and from the coastal regions of New Jersey.
+He specializes in fresh raw fish ceviche’s cured in citrus juices, and pork chop brining.